Japanese people in Russia

 Japanese people in Russia form a small part of the worldwide community of Nikkeijin (Japanese diaspora), consisting mainly of Japanese expatriates and their descendants born in Russia.
 They count various notable political figures among their number.

 Early settlement

-The first Japanese person to settle in Russia is believed to have been Dembei, a fisherman stranded on the Kamchatka Peninsula in 1701 or 1702.
+The first Japanese person to settle in Russia is believed to have been Dembei, a merchant clerk stranded on the Kamchatka Peninsula in 1701 or 1702.
 Unable to return to his native Ōsaka due to the Tokugawa Shogunate's sakoku policy, he was instead taken to Moscow and ordered by Peter the Great to begin teaching the language as soon as possible; he thus became the father of Japanese language education in Russia.
 Japanese settlement in Russia remained sporadic, confined to the Russian Far East, and also of a largely unofficial character, consisting of fishermen who, like Dembei, landed there by accident and were unable to return to Japan.
 However, a Japanese trading post is known to have existed on the island of Sakhalin (then claimed by the Qing dynasty, but controlled by neither Japan, China, nor Russia) as early as 1790.